 6. High-quality protein

-Lower estrogen levels are linked with a decrease in bone strength and muscle mass.
+Lower oestrogen levels are linked with decreased bone strength and muscle mass.

 Since protein is the most important macronutrient for muscle growth, maintenance, and repair (making up roughly one-third of bone mass), menopausal women are encouraged to increase their intake.

-In this study, postmenopausal women who took 5g of collagen (the most abundant protein in the body), had significantly better bone mineral density compared to the control group.
-In addition, this study found that in adults over 50, both plant and dairy protein was linked with a lower risk of hip fracture.
+In this study, postmenopausal women who took five grams of collagen (the most abundant protein in the body) per day had significantly better bone mineral density compared to a control group.
+In addition, this study found that, in adults over 50, plant and dairy proteins were linked with a lower risk of hip fracture.

-As a general guideline, experts recommend that women going through menopause should aim to eat between 20-25g of high-quality protein per main meal.
+As a general guideline, experts recommend that menopausal women aim to eat 0.8g of high-quality protein for each kg of body weight per day.

-Good sources of protein include lean meat, fish, eggs, legumes, and dairy products.
-You can find out more about the benefits of eating more protein and how to up your intake in our article; 12 high protein meal ideas.
+Good protein sources include lean meat, fish, eggs, legumes, and dairy products.
+You can learn more about the benefits of eating more protein and how to up your intake in our article: 12 high-protein meal ideas.

 7. Phytoestrogen-rich foods

-Phytoestrogens are plant-based compounds that mimic the role of estrogen in the body.
-Research suggests that they may benefit health – particularly for women going through menopause.
+Phytoestrogens are plant-based compounds that mimic the role of oestrogen in the body.
+Research suggests that they may benefit health, particularly for menopausal women.

-While there has been debate over the pros and cons of consuming phytoestrogens, various studies have shown that they can be effective at reducing the intensity and frequency of hot flushes and may also help to improve sleep, bone health, and decrease vaginal atrophy.
+While there’s been debate over the pros and cons of consuming phytoestrogens, various studies have shown that they can be effective at reducing the intensity and frequency of hot flushes and may also help improve sleep, bone health, and decrease vaginal atrophy.

-Examples of foods containing phytoestrogen include soybeans, chickpeas, flaxseeds, peanuts, barley, plums, and green and black tea.
-Check out this list of plant-based estrogen recipes from One Green Planet, which has everything from quinoa crepes to sweet potato brownies, for some inspiration on how to work phytoestrogens into your diet.
+Foods containing phytoestrogens include soybeans, chickpeas, flaxseed, peanuts, barley, plums, and green and black tea.
+Check out this list of plant-based oestrogen recipes from One Green Planet for inspiration.
+There’s everything from quinoa crepes to sweet potato brownies.

 What are some of the worst foods for menopause?

-In the same way that some food groups can help improve symptoms of menopause, others can have a more negative impact.
+In the same way that some food groups can help improve symptoms of menopause, others may have a negative impact.
+These include…

 Processed carbohydrates, fast food, and added sugars

-Processed foods and added sugars are known to cause blood sugar spikes.
-And research shows that the more processed a food is, the greater its effect on blood sugar levels.
+Processed foods and added sugars cause blood sugar spikes, which may exacerbate menopause symptoms.
+Research also suggests that the more processed a food is, the greater its effect on blood sugar.

-High blood sugar has been linked to a greater frequency of hot flushes in menopausal women, and eating fast food on a regular basis is known to increase the risk of heart disease – a condition that menopausal women are already more likely to develop.
+High blood sugar levels have been linked to a greater frequency of hot flushes in menopausal women, and eating fast food regularly is known to increase the risk of heart disease – a condition menopausal women are already more likely to develop.

-For more tips on regulating blood sugar, you might want to read our articles; 12 science-backed ways to lower blood sugar levels and 9 simple ways to cut back on added sugar.
+For more tips on regulating blood sugar, you might find it helpful to read our articles: 12 science-backed ways to lower blood sugar levels and 9 simple ways to cut back on added sugar.

 High-salt foods

-For example, in this study of over 9,500 postmenopausal women, sodium intake (salt) of more than 2g per day was linked to a greater risk of low bone mineral density.
+For example, in this study of over 9,500 postmenopausal women, sodium (salt) intake of more than two grams per day was linked to a greater risk of low bone mineral density.

-The decline of estrogen levels during menopause also increases a woman’s risk of developing high blood pressure – which lowering your salt intake can help with.
+The decline of oestrogen levels during menopause also increases women’s risk of developing high blood pressure, which research shows lowering your salt intake can help with.

-Lastly, other studies have found that reducing salt intake to a moderate amount can lead to better overall mood, compared with diets that have no salt restriction.
+Lastly, other studies have found that reducing salt intake to a moderate amount can lead to a reduced risk of depression and anxiety compared to diets with no salt restriction.

 Our article, 9 ways to lower your salt intake, has plenty of tips to help with this.